Aging Briarwood shooter convicted

 A St. Albans senior citizen with a lifetime of parole under his belt for a 1989 murder conviction will spend the rest of his life behind bars for attempted murder of a shop owner at a deli on the border of Jamaica and Briarwood, according to Queens District Attorney Melinda Katz’s office.

-The DA’s office announced last Wednesday that James Fraley, 73, was convicted for assault, robbery, criminal possession of a weapon, criminal possession of a controlled substance, and of course attempted murder the day prior.
+The DA’s Office announced last Wednesday that James Fraley, 73, had been convicted of assault, robbery, criminal possession of a weapon and criminal possession of a controlled substance, as well as attempted murder the day prior.

 Footage from a surveillance video, which was used to create a wanted poster, captured Fraley being chased by a separate deli worker on Hillside Avenue toward the Parsons Boulevard subway stop.